-This scheme is designed to transform global design India into a and manufacturing hub, the Make in India initiative was launched in September 2014.
+This scheme is designed to transform India into global design a and manufacturing hub, the Make in India initiative was launched in September 2014.
 It came as a powerful call to India's citizens and business leaders, and an invitation to potential partners investors around the world to centralize information about opportunities in India's manufacturing sector.
-This has in turn procure investments. innovation, develop skills, protect intellectual property and build best-inclass manufacturing infrastructure.
+This has in turn procure helped investments, foster innovation, develop skills. protect intellectual property and build best-inclass manufacturing infrastructure.